cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/index.rst

 (transforms), sinks and other plugin types can be obtained  and explored using the :ref:`Artifact HTTP RESTful API <http-restful-api-artifact>`.

-.. rubric:: Third-Party Plugins: Deploying a JDBC Driver

-Covers using :ref:`pre-built third-party JARs <cask-hydrator-third-party-plugins>` so that they are accessible to other plugins and applications.

 .. rubric:: Creating Custom Plugins

 If these plugins don't meet your requirements, you can :ref:`create a custom